cuspaceflight/CamPyRoS/README.md

 ### Pip (excludes 'ray' and 'iris' modules)
 `pip install git+https://github.com/cuspaceflight/CamPyRoS.git`

-Alternative, you can download the repository onto your local disk, navigate to it, and run:
+Alternatively, you can download the repository onto your local disk, navigate to it, and run:
 `pip install .`

 ## Usage